 What are some of the lesser known deductions that business owners should be keeping track of to lower their tax liability?

-Small business owners need to be aware of expenses for professional fees, home office, and reimbursed employee expenses, which can affect their personal tax situation.
+Small business owners need to be aware of expenses for professional fees, home office, and reimbursed employee expenses.
+All can affect their personal tax situation.
 Mileage rates have modestly increased from last year, and expensing of capital asset purchases has become significantly more liberal.

-What is the most important thing a business owner can do now, to help them prepare for next year’s tax season?
+What’s the most important thing a business owner can do to help them prepare for next year’s tax season?

-Business owners need to be proactive if they care about being tax efficient and not be surprised by what they’ve already done, or are considering doing.
+Business owners need to be proactive if they care about being tax efficient.
+Or to limit surprises from what they are doing, or are considering doing.
 As we continue to learn about and deal with the new regulations, it is crucial to be in constant contact with a trusted advisor (CPA or attorney) so that the best decisions can be made.
 I always enjoy fielding questions from my clients and help advise them on their journey.

 Jim, thank you for your time and for sharing some of your secret sauce to our friends.
 If someone would like to learn more about business taxes, how can they reach you?

 With the tax season upon us, it is the perfect time of the year to revisit your team of advisors.
-Are you getting the most out of your team and are you taking actionable steps towards building a proactive strategy in your business?
+Are you getting the most out of your team?
+Are you taking actionable steps towards building a proactive strategy in your business?
 If you are just starting to build your team of advisors, or are ready to make a change, contact Welch Law to learn more about how we partner with our clients and other advisors to help you achieve your goals.

-Remember the information contained in this article is not intended to be taken by our readers as tax or legal advice for your particular situation.
+Remember the information contained in this article is not intended as tax or legal advice for your particular situation.
 You should contact your attorney or CPA if you have specific legal or tax related questions.